gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_data_set/README.md

 # Nb_data_set (Data set analysis)

-The structure of the data analysis folders is: name of analysis-->seq to be analyzed-->type of analysis-->period analyzed.
+The structure of the data analysis folders are: name of analysis-->seq to be analyzed-->type of analysis-->period analyzed.